 - speech & hearing – language pathology and audiology

 Because linguistics provides students with the skills to analyze language, companies like Microsoft, Google and Apple are also eager to hire students with linguistics degrees.
 Read more on the Linguistic Society of America web site (www.linguisticsociety.org).

-The strengths of the Department of Linguistics lie in our established TESOL program and research areas in language variation and change, language documentation, and the linguistic analysis of literature.
+The strengths of the linguistics program lie in our established TESOL program and research areas in language variation and change, language documentation, and the linguistic analysis of literature.
 Since moving to the College of Information in Fall 2014, we have added a new research focus in language technology and language data curation.
 Our international collaborations currently are with Mexico, India, Pakistan and China.
 Our overall goal is to contribute to the global understanding of the nature of language, and to provide students ample opportunities to conduct and disseminate original research.
 We strongly encourage and support student participation at conferences and public speaking venues.